davidbrowne/dsga/docs/API.md

 [[nodiscard]] constexpr auto operator *(const vector_base<W, U, R, D> &lhs,
                                         const basic_matrix<T, C, R> &rhs) noexcept;
 ```
-For performing a ```vector * matrix``` operation, the vector is treated as if it were transposed, i.e., a row vector.
+For performing a ```vector * matrix``` operation, the vector is treated as if it were transposed, i.e., a row vector, as is the result.

 ##### Matrix Linear Algebraic Matrix Times Vector
 ```c++